dabear/LibreTransmitter/build.md

 For this to be possible, you will have to request special permissions from apple.
 This process is documented at https://stackoverflow.com/questions/66057840/ios-how-do-you-implement-critical-alerts-for-your-app-when-you-dont-have-an-en .
 The linked article describes some necessary code changes, but the code changes mentioned there should be ignored.

+It's worth mentioning again that those permissions must be given to Loop itself, not to the LibreTransmitter package.
+The com.apple.developer.usernotifications.critical-alerts permission must be added to Loop/Loop.entitlement file in the Loop folder (not inside LibreTransmitter

+### Method 1
+Using this method, only the LibreTransmitter cgm alarms can become critical

-You should only change this toggle in the
+You should only change this toggle in the NotificationHelper.swift file
-NotificationHelper.swift file

 ```swift
 // if you want LibreTransmitter to try upgrading to critical notifications, change this
     public static var shouldRequestCriticalPermissions = false

 ```

-It's worth mentioning again that those permissions must be given to Loop itself, not to the LibreTransmitter package.
-The com.apple.developer.usernotifications.critical-alerts permission must be added to Loop/Loop.entitlement file in the Loop folder (not inside LibreTransmitter
+### Method 2
+Using this method, both Loop pump, cgm alarms and LibreTransmitter alarms will become critical

+Go to the Loop Project (not target)→Build settings → Swift Compiler → Custom flags → Other swift flags section and edit the different configuration flags.
+Add the flag “CRITICAL_ALERTS_ENABLED” (without the quotes).

 ## Build the LoopWorkspace with LibreTransmitter Plugin
 * In xcode, go to Product->"Clean Build Folder"